alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Run `cf orgs` to see which orgs you can access.

-Your user account must have the org manager role to manager user accounts in an org.
+Your user account must have the org manager role to manage user accounts in an org.

 Although there are multiple roles, the five most common roles are: